 There are dozens of Roman Ruins in Britain and they are dotted around the country from Scotland to Wales.
 From the heritage site of Hadrian’s Wall (which most people have heard of) to many lesser-known Roman Forts, Villas and even castles.

 Britain has a surprisingly large amount of Roman ruins that can still be visited today.
 Wales has some of the best-preserved sites in the country and even Scotland can boast of Roman Ruins dating to the 1st and 2nd centuries.

 When did the Romans arrive in Britain?

-Caesar planned to attack the Britons from Dover but in 55 BC he actually landed 6 miles from his anticipated landing due to the Britons being lined up on the shore to repel the invaders.
+During the Gallic Wars, Gaius Julius Caesar invaded Britain twice: in 55 and 54 BC.
+Caesar planned to attack the Britons from Dover but in 54 BC he actually landed 6 miles from his anticipated landing due to the Britons being lined up on the shore to repel the invaders.

 When did the Romans leave Britain?